mbed-ce/mbed-ce-ci-shield-v2/README.md

 - 1x PWM to ADC loopback
 - 1x Power USB Port (designed to be connected to a power source like a travel charger, data lines not hooked up)
 - 1x Data USB Port (designed to be connected to a test runner machine, potentially a single board computer without too much power)

+*Note: I swear I'm not sponsored by Infineon or anything, it just so happened that their chips were the best fit for everything I needed on the board.
+I even tried to use an FT232H in the first rev of the hardware, but I could not for the life of me get it to work.*

 It can test up to 10 different types of IO:
 | IO Type | Test Method |